heidingaway/datapeople/Astrobio Defense.md

 ---
 # Astrobio Defense
 ## Definition
-- I first encountered this term[^1] through Phil's LinkedIn Post[^2] on updated guidance from the WHO’s Technical Advisory Group on Biosafety warning[^3] on "how artificial intelligence, cyber attacks and genetic engineering could pose potentially catastrophic biosecurity threats to countries around the world".
+- I first encountered this term through Phil's LinkedIn Post[^2] on updated guidance from the WHO’s Technical Advisory Group on Biosafety warning[^3] on "how artificial intelligence, cyber attacks and genetic engineering could pose potentially catastrophic biosecurity threats to countries around the world".
+-  biological threats emerging at the intersection of space exploration and infectious disease.
 # Links
 [[Artificial Intelligence]]
 # Footnotes